 I mean it is always a better surprise to find a place, foreign to you, to be more organized (than you had initially thought it to be) than finding it crazy and wild.

 But at the same time, everything still follows a routine, an order.
 Buses in Hong Kong are clean and efficient.
 People speak fluent English.
 Food is always hygienic.
-The metro station, despite being always super-packed, never feel suffocating (unless you were unlucky enough to experience an MTR station at rush hour).
+The metro station, despite being always super-packed, never feels suffocating (unless you were unlucky enough to experience an MTR station at rush hour).

 It also didn’t feel, even for a moment, that I should beware of pickpockets, or of being ripped off by a local restaurant with their fake menu.
 The only intrusive behaviour was, however, by numerous knock-off Rolex sellers.

-Hong Kong At A Glance
+Hong Kong – At A Glance

-Unlike the rest of China, Hong Kong has its own currency (almost equivalent to 10 Rupees per Hong Kong Dollar).
-It even has its own immigration laws (hence no visa for Indians for a 15-day travel to Hong Kong).
+Unlike the rest of China, when you travel to Hong Kong you realise that it has its own currency (almost equivalent to 10 Rupees per Hong Kong Dollar).
+It even has its own immigration laws (hence no visa for Indians for a 15-day Hong Kong travel).

-And since it remained a part of the British Empire until 1997, it is still quite western and organised.
+And since it remained a part of the British Empire until 1997, it is still quite Western and organised.

 Geographically, it’s comprised of Hong Kong Island, Kowloon, and the New Territories, as well as over 200 outlying islands.
-It’s best known for is the towering skyline of glass and steel but there’s plenty of nature to be enjoyed there as well.
+It’s best known for the towering skyline of glass and steel but there’s plenty of nature to be enjoyed there as well.

 In my view, a country or a region becomes a great holiday destination when it provides something for everyone.
-And that’s what Hong Kong was — a tourist destination that offered something for everyone.
+And that’s what Hong Kong travel was — a tourist destination that offered something for everyone.

-Hong Kong island.
-The Hong Kong island, which happens to be one of the most densely populated places in the world, thanks to its 8000+ skyscrapers is, however, not far from someplace astonishingly deserted.
+Hong Kong island, which happens to be one of the most densely populated places in the world, thanks to its 8000+ skyscrapers is, however, not far from someplace astonishingly deserted.

 Hong Kong is moreover home to a Disneyland, adventure parks, underwater aquariums, and even a wax museum — so certainly no dearth of tourist attractions.

-For foodies, Hong Kong just happens to have one of the highest numbers of restaurants or cafes per capita and is also the place to score the cheapest Michelin-starred food on the planet.
+For foodies, a Hong Kong travel trip means enjoying a place that has the maximum number of restaurants or cafes per capita.
+It is also a place to score the cheapest Michelin-starred food on the planet.